bellmit/Diskuv-Communicator-v1-Server/README.md

 License
 ---------------------

+Most of the code in this repository is:

-Copyright 2013-2016 Open Whisper Systems
+> Copyright 2013-2016 Open Whisper Systems

-Licensed under the AGPLv3: https://www.gnu.org/licenses/agpl-3.0.html
+> Licensed under the AGPLv3: https://www.gnu.org/licenses/agpl-3.0.html

+The code in the `com/diskuv/communicator` folders are:

+> Copyright 2021 Diskuv, Inc.
+> Licensed under Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0